 The benefit of detox under sedation when performed responsibly by experienced doctors and in an accredited hospital, is that it dramatically minimizes withdrawal symptoms.
 The procedure also results in 100% detoxification rates, which in itself was a great medical discovery.
 In other words, while under anesthesia, the patient is not subject to the painful withdrawal symptoms, so they complete detoxification.
 Also, cravings are almost non-existent.

 Anesthesia Assisted Detox Centers

-Even though the opioid crisis led to enormous growth in the number of drug treatment facilities, they are not all as reliable and responsible as they should.
+Even though the opioid crisis led to enormous growth in the number of drug treatment facilities, they are not reliable and responsible.
 That rule is especially true to anesthesia-assisted detoxification providers.
-Different anesthesia detox centers advertise overnight miracles, two days treatment, painless detox, and other not-so-realistic promises.
+Different anesthesia detox centers advertise overnight miracles, two-day treatment, painless detox, and other not-so-realistic promises.
 They also refer to the procedure as:

 - Rapid detox

 - Waismann Method® (one exclusive location worldwide, Only in So.
 California)